NinerXrayBravoTwoTwo/Keto_Cta/README.md

 ### Top Level Data transformation
  **High level objective**
 - **Pupose:** To understand what this all means, at the deepest level of the data
-	a.
-Ceation of a new Keto-CTA file enhanced with Delta and Logarithmic values for each of the variables in the dataset.
+	- Ceation of a new Keto-CTA file enhanced with Delta and Logarithmic values for each of the variables in the dataset.
-	b.
-Division of the Keto-CTA dataset into sets based on the presence of plaque reversal and CAC scores done in core classes,
+	- Division of the Keto-CTA dataset into sets based on the presence of plaque reversal and CAC scores done in core classes,
-	c.
-Preliminary analisis of the Keo-CTA dataset to revealed the exponetial character of the data the logarithmic relationship between the variables in the dataset.
+	- Preliminary analisis of the Keo-CTA dataset to revealed the exponetial character of the data the logarithmic relationship between the variables in the dataset.
-	d.
-Preliminary analysis also reveled the presence of clear divisions in the data based on  NCPV and CAC and their change (Deltas)between visits.
+	- Preliminary analysis also reveled the presence of clear divisions in the data based on  NCPV and CAC and their change (Deltas)between visits.

 [*See Keto-CTA Enhanced Data set*](./Analysis/Keto-CTA-EnhancedDataSet.txt).

-**Element** and **Visit**.
-### Data Classes
+### **Element** and **Visit** Data Classes
 - **Element**
 	1. **Sub Set** - The subset of the dataset that this element belongs to, based on the presence of plaque reversal and CAC scores.
 Zeta, Gamma, Theta, and Alpha are the leaf sets.
 	2. **Id** - The original keto-cta-quant dataset does not have a unique key, so we create one based on the row number of the source dataset.